alexsantostx94/portfolio-alex-santos/src/pages/index.md

       - title: UX Design
         content: >-
           User Experience and User Interface design.
 I incorporate Human-Computer Interaction design principles into all of my designs.
+I have a strong understanding of UI mobile patterns and incorporate my knowledge when building intuitive interfaces.
       - title: AR Design
         content: >-
           Augmented Reality design for Instagram/Facebook, Snapchat and Web